aarong/feedme-spec/README.md

 - `Version` (string) is the Feedme specification version that will govern the conversation.
 It must have been selected from the list of supported versions indicated in the client `Handshake` message.

-- `ClientId` (string) is a unique identifier assigned to the client by the server.

 Messages must satisfy the following JSON Schema: